 About the recipe

 My Mom-in-law used to make this savory oatmeal in the mornings when she visited me here in California and I remember looking at it with such curiosity.
 It was a very simple dish really – creamy oatmeal with a touch of spices and a pinch of salt.
-Mom-in-law did add a piece of green chili for some heat but it added just a touch of spice.
+Mom-in-law did add a small piece of green chili for some heat but it added just a hint of spice.

 Then one morning I did give it a taste and to my surprise it tasted delicious 😋👌.
 Creamy oatmeal with the fabulous fragrance of ghee and caraway seeds, it actually felt like comfort food in a bowl.

 On those occasions when you want something savory for breakfast but are tired of the usual eggs, give this savory oatmeal a try.
 With all things healthy such as old-fashioned oats, ghee, and caraway and mustard seeds, this is a great way to start the day.

 Savory Oatmeal with Ghee Toasted Mustard Seeds and Caraway Seeds